 We get many questions about TRL and Labrador from potential guests that have either never been to Labrador or have been to one of Labrador’s other lodges.
 Why should I come to TRL instead of another lodge?
 Why Labrador instead of Alaska, New Zealand, or Argentina?

 Because we are in a very remote area, the safety of our guests and staff is of paramount importance.
 Every year, we train and retrain our staff in first aid, CPR, small boat handling, and wilderness survival.
 We provide high quality equipment for our guides; the best boats and motors, certified aircraft, and communications including radios and satellite phones.
 Each guide carries a satellite phone at all times so they can respond to an emergency situation.

-We practice catch and release.
+We have practiced a strict catch and release philosophy since day 1.
 More importantly, we disperse our fishing activities over a very large area minimizing the pressure that even a few anglers per week can put on a river system.
-This effort includes providing far more boats and motors than would be normally required.
-It also includes providing a float plane in camp to efficiently move our anglers to the more distant fisheries.
+This effort includes investing in far more boats and motors than would be normally required as well as providing a float plane in camp to efficiently move our anglers to the more distant fisheries.

 Native Trout in their Natural Environment

 So why come to TRL instead of New Zealand, Argentina and Chile?
 In addition to the easy answer that we are much closer, our Labrador brook trout are native fish, swimming in their ancestral waters in the natural environment where they evolved.
 All of the trout in New Zealand, Chile and Argentina are imports.
 They are non-native fish that have been transplanted into an new environment.
-While the fishing for these transplants is exciting and the scenery is undoubtedly beautiful, there is no substitute for the angler’s feeling of connection with nature that comes from catching native fish in their natural environment.
-And to make it even sweeter, wild Labrador brook trout are the most beautiful fish in the world.
+While the fishing for these transplants is exciting and the scenery is undoubtedly beautiful, we feel that there is a special magic in an angler’s feeling of connection with nature that comes from catching native fish in their natural environment.
+And to make it even sweeter, wild Labrador brook trout are the life's most beautiful fresh water fish.

 River vs. Flat-water Fishing